Who are Go Campers Iceland and why should you opt for camper van life on your Iceland trip?

 - AUX, USB and Bluetooth connection

-There are many extras available to choose from on Go Campers website.
+There are many extras available to choose from as part of your rental on Go Campers Iceland website.
 Including a camping table and chairs, tent, BBQ and GPS.
-As mentioned above you can select these when you pick the vehicle up.
-Here’s the extras we chose:
+As mentioned above you can select these when you pick the camper up.

 Sleeping bag (20 EUR/ 23 USD)